SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 	   - Safety Fuel
 	 - Drivers
 	   - The complete list of drivers, as long as known in the current telemetry database), will be restored
+	 - Weather
+	   - The complete weather forecast will be restored from the current strategy
 	 - Simulation
 	   - Tyre Compound
 	   - Tyre Compound Color